Free museums & galleries

 Where: Preston (view map)

 Open: Mon 11am-5pm, Tue- Sat 10am- 5pm, Sun 11am-4pm.
 Closed bank hols.

 Description: Collections of fine and decorative art, a contemporary art show and a range of artefacts.

-Sadiya Ali reviewed this museum for MSE using the form below.
+Reviews: Sadiya Ali reviewed this museum for MSE using the form below.
 She says: "Preston's Harris Museum and Art Gallery stands above the city centre like a proud mother.
 Its elegant facade doesn't disappoint.

 "Alongside its quirky and interactive historical displays and ancient artefacts, you'll find intriguing artwork lining the grand stairs and challenging contemporary art installations.
 It's an artistic and historical oasis."

 Lancashire Infantry Museum

 Open: Every day 10am-5pm.
 Closed 24-26 Dec and 1 Jan.

 Description: Manchester's industrial and scientific history is displayed in five listed buildings, with a wide range of collections.